MarcoAmato/ILS-survey/README.md

 ======
 Once set up the correct dataset you can run the file **main.py**

-- list **sample_list_of_movies** of 10 movies is generated taking random elements from the top 100 movies by popularity.
+- A list of 10 movies, called**sample_list_of_movies**, is generated taking random elements from the top 100 movies by popularity.
 - the ILD of **sample_list_of_movies** is computed and printed in the following ways:
     - mean of similarity measurements
     - Plot:LDA